 To determine the fair value of financial instruments being traded in active markets as of the reporting dates for each fiscal year, the Group refers to quoted market prices.
-The fair value of financial instruments without active markets is calculated using appropriate valuation models.
+The fair value of financial instruments without active markets is calculated using appropriate valuation models average method and includes purchase price, processing cost and all other expenses incurred in bringing such inventories to their present location and state.
+Net realizable value is calculated by deducting the estimated cost of completion as well as relevant variable selling expenses from selling prices estimated in the course of regular business operations.

-(6) Inventories
+6) Inventories